Karna98/django-project/Django_REST_Framework_Notes.md

     # projectX/xapp/apix/views.py

     def topic_list(request):
-        # List all topics, or create a new topic.
+        # List all topics or create a new topic.

         if request.method == 'GET':
             ...